mbobas/C-SHARP_CSV_Reader_To_Objects/README.md

 # C-SHARP_CSV_Reader_To_Objects

-*reading a CSV
+*reading a CSV.
-*deleting an empty field
+*deleting an empty field.
-*creating a object represented a DayOfWork
+*creating a object represented a DayOfWork.
-*saving data to new csv files
+*saving data to new csv files.

 Application is taking to kind of .csv files.
 Both file representing data of Registration of Work Time.